cooldudejoe/ScratchFlashArchive/README.md

 https://scratcharchive.naleksuh.com/ (source for v2011.5.20)
 https://web.archive.org/web/20210325003527/https://github.com/retro-person/Scratch-Archive/tree/master/Scratch%202.0%20Versions (source for v111)

-WARNING
 This is a Scratch Archive and you are running a outdated version of Scratch (Scratch 2.0 and builds of 2.0) whenever you run this.
 You need Ruffle to run these builds because they are .swf files (Flash Movies) and require either a emulator like Ruffle or a old flash version (Ruffle is HIGHLY recommended since Flash ended support back in 2020, but if you want to use real Flash, use Flash player 32 since it is the latest version)

-All builds (leaked or not, found by the archive or not, in this archive or not) are made and owned by MIT (and the Scratch Foundation) and not the creator of the archive.
+All builds (leaked or not, found by any archive or not, in this archive or not) are made and owned by MIT (and the Scratch Foundation) and not the creator of the archive.
 Every single pixel on these files belong to MIT (and the Scratch Foundation).